mosip/inji-certify/docs/technical_docs/Local_Development.md

 1. Clone the repo, usually the active development happens on the `develop` branch but one can check out a tagged version as well.
 2. Run the DB init scripts present in `db_scripts/inji_certify` , running `./deploy.sh deploy.properties` is a good way to init the DB.
 3. Decide on the issuance mode of Certify.
 Some plugins enable Certify to operate as a Proxy and others enable it to work as an Issuer, configure `mosip.certify.plugin-mode` appropriately as `DataProvider` or `VCIssuance`.
-    * [Recommended] Set it to `DataProvider` if you want a quickest possible working setup, and configure `mosip.certify.data-provider-plugin.issuer-uri` and `mosip.certify.data-provider-plugin.issuer-public-key-uri` appropriately.
+    * [Recommended] Set it to `DataProvider` if you want a quickest possible working setup, and configure `mosip.certify.data-provider-plugin.did-url` appropriately.
     * If you have another Issuance module such as Sunbird, MOSIP Stack, you may want to set it up in `VCIssuance` mode.
 4. Decide on the VCI plugin for use locally and configure it, while running locally from an IDE such as Eclipse or IntelliJ one needs to add configuration to the `application-local.properties` and add the VCI plugin dependency JAR to the certify-service project which implements one of `DataProviderPlugin` or `VCIssuancePlugin` interfaces.
 5. Get a compatible eSignet setup running configured with the appropriate Authenticator plugin implementation matching the VCI plugin.
     * Configure `mosip.certify.authorization.url` to point to your Authorization service hostname, this could be a working eSignet instance or another AuthZ provider configured with an [Authenticator plugin implementation](https://docs.esignet.io/integration/authenticator), essentially enabling the VC Issuing plugin to do the work.
     * Configure `mosip.certify.domain.url`, `mosip.certify.identifier`, `mosip.certify.authn.issuer-uri`, `mosip.certify.authn.jwk-set-uri`, `mosip.certify.authn.allowed-audiences` appropriately as per the Authorization service and Certify URI.
-    * Update the `mosip.certify.key-values` with the well known appropriately, with the correct credential-type, scope and other relevant attributes.
-    * Update the well known configuration in `mosip.certify.key-values` to match the Credential type, scope and other fields to match your VerifiableCredential.
+    * Configure your Verifiable Credential types, scopes and other well-known attributes via the `/credential-configurations` API (stored in the `credential_config` table).
+Refer to [Credential_Issuer_Configuration.md](./Credential_Issuer_Configuration.md) for details.
     * Appropriately configure the `mosip.certify.authn.allowed-audiences` to allowed audiences such that it matches with the AuthZ token when the Credential issue request is made to Certify.
 6. (required if Mobile driving license configured) Onboard issuer key and certificate data into property `mosip.certify.mock.mdoc.issuer-key-cert` using the creation script.
 7. Perform Authentication & VC Issuance to see if the Certify & AuthZ stack is working apprpriately.
 Look out for the Postman collections referred to in the main README.md of this project.